This post may contain affiliate links. Please read my disclosure policy for more details.

 - Place your thawed spinach in a colander over the sink and squeeze the water out of it.

-- In a bowl beat 6 eggs, salt and a good pinch of black pepper.
+- In a large bowl, whisk 6 eggs, salt and freshly ground black pepper.

 - Arrange spinach and crumbled feta over the baking dish.